VisionLearningGroup/Ask_Attend_and_Answer/README.md

 5. Model trained on VQA dataset: [SMem-VQA](https://drive.google.com/file/d/0BxLtQPBFL-uLUFExNEpHNUIyUzQ/view)

-6. predict the answers for the images and questions in VQA test-dev dataset
+6. Predict the answers for the images and questions in VQA test-dev dataset:

    cd example/